 I threw myself into the department of a dietician, my husband took on the tech side of things, and we both read a lot.
 We threw ourselves into all the practicalities, there’s lots of kit and organisation that comes with type 1.
 Then there are all the follow-up appointments with the amazing Diabetes Specialist Nursing Team (or DSN’s).
 So as a parent it can become quite easy to fall into solutions, organisation and planning, unknowingly pushing aside the other wonderful aspects of being a parent.

-You wonder how your child will lead a “normal” life
+How will your child lead a “normal” life?

-You wonder if your family life will ever be the same again.
+Will our family life ever be the same again?

 You worry all the time.